 Enforced Work-Life Balance

-Orser says she and her fellow managers are trying to focus on the power of one-to-one meetings instead of increased videoconferences.
+Orser says she and her fellow managers are trying to focus on the power of one-to-one meetings instead of increased video calls.

 “Some people love and some people hate to be remote.
 It’s important for people to have space to talk about what’s going on,” she said.

-Orser said, “The base assumption is that what you are doing for friends and family is respected and valuable, supporting family and neighbors.”
+“The base assumption is that what you are doing for friends and family is respected and valuable, supporting family and neighbors,” Orser said.

-She says everyone is experiencing stress for different reasons and in different ways.
+Everyone is experiencing stress for different reasons and in different ways.
 And remote work is known to see people work longer hours.
-Orser said they had to make sure to foster a business environment that allows for “almost mandatory” paid time off — without even having to ask.
+At NS1, they had to make sure to foster a business environment that allows for “almost mandatory” paid time off — without even having to ask.

 NS1 is a sponsor of The New Stack.